Do you know the most peculiar thing about choosing business tools in 2022 (or in the past few years, for that matter)?

 Payment processing SaaS tools

 Here’s an obvious thing.
 You need money to run a business.
 Unless you have generous investors who are ready to pay you asking for nothing in return, you need to charge customers for your services.

-Stripe provides three basic solutions that cover all possible payment issues you can have as a business owner:
+Stripe is yet another SaaS tool for business that provides three basic solutions that cover all possible payment issues you can have as a company owner:

 - Connect.
 Connect is the tool for marketplaces that acts as an intermediate between them and their third-party sellers.